TheR10tz/useless-repo/Readme.txt

-A useless repository, used for experiments.
+A useless repository, used for some experiments.